Te tomo la palabra

 - Phrase that is expressed in everyday conversations to communicate that promises made by someone are accepted in a confident way.

 - Short version of the classic phrase “take the word as true”.

 ORIGIN OF TE TOMO LA PALABRA

-The expression “Te tomo la palabra” is a typical phrase within the dialect of several Latin American countries including Spain.
-It is very common to hear this expression in certain conversations of soap opera movies and others as a synonym for trust, but this is not all that te tomo la palabra comes from shortening the expression “take the word as true” in the Spanish language.
-In countries like Spain, Mexico and Chile, the expression Te tomo la palabra means “Accept the promises made by someone else as true”.
+The expression “te tomo la palabra” is a typical phrase within the dialect of several Latin American countries including Spain.
+It is very common to hear this expression in certain conversations of soap operas and other movies, exemplifying a context of trust in the word of your interlocutor.

+The origin of te tomo la palabra comes from shortening the expression “take the word as true” in the Spanish language.
+In countries like Spain, Mexico and Chile, the expression te tomo la palabra means “Accept the promises made by someone else as true”.
 The expression is highly used in all Spanish-speaking contexts.

-When someone promises us something in particular or says they will do something in the future, “Te tomo la palabra” is answered as a synonym for expectation.
+- When someone promises something in particular or says that they will do something in the future, “te tomo la palabra” is answered as a synonym for confident expectation.

-The expression Te tomo la palabra, expresses the feeling of confidence in the word of the one who promises and at the same time, serves as a warning indicating that whoever hears the promise will remain expectant that this happens or not.
+- Te tomo la palabra, expresses the feeling of trust in the word of the one who promises and at the same time, serves as a warning indicating that whoever hears the promise will remain expectant that this happens or not.